sanket9918/user-crud/README.md

 go get github.com/gorilla/mux go.mongodb.org/mongo-driver
 ```

-* [mux](https://github.com/gorilla/mux) - Request router and dispatcher for matching incoming requests to their respective handler
+* [mux](https://github.com/gorilla/mux) - Request router and dispatcher for matching incoming requests to their respective handler(stdlib in use currently)
 * [mgo](https://go.mongodb.org/mongo-driver) - MongoDB driver

 ### Configuration .json
-Besure to recreate your our own conf.json using the example provided
+Besure to recreate your own conf.json using the example provided

 ### To get this repository and run